-Prescriptions are to be written for generic drugs unless the attending physician specifically indicates that substitution is not permitted.
-For example: The patient cannot tolerate substitution.
-Pharmacists are instructed to fill with generic drugs unless the attending physician specifically indicates substitution is not permitted.
+(3) Generic drugs.
+Prescriptions are to be written for generic drugs unless the provider specifically indicates that substitution is not permitted.
+For example: The worker cannot tolerate substitution.
+Pharmacists are instructed to fill with generic drugs unless the provider specifically indicates substitution is not permitted.

 (4) Evidence-based prescription drug program.